stavroskostopoulos/e-auction_app/readme.md

 # e-Auction application
 <br>
-This web application was developed as a project of Internet Application Technologies course in 2022 spring semester.
+This web application was developed as a project of Web Application Technologies course in 2022 spring semester.
 It was implemented by a team consisted of 2 members:

 - Stavros Kostopoulos (sdi1700068)
 - Vasilios Pasios (sdi1700121)